Anirudh0314m/RL-Case-Study/README.md

-# Reinforcement Learning Case Study
+# Reinforcement Learning Case Study - Grid World

 ## Overview
 This repository contains a case study on **Reinforcement Learning (RL)** using the **GridWorld problem**.
 The study implements and compares four different RL algorithms: